guitarvydas/guitarvydas.github.io/_posts/2021-08-03-Flipping Code.md

 We show how to flip large chunks of text in a transpiler, using a small change in the code.

 # Desired Output
-## Input
-We're working a code markdown to bash converter.

-At this point, the input looks like:
 ```
 # _containment_

-## _fb pipeline_
-	allContains1
-	printAllDeepContains
-	printAllDirectContains